Anthony Beauvillier: New York Islanders

 Following the Cataractes elimination, Beauvillier joined the New York Islanders mini-camp in June 2016.
 His efforts during the mini-camp earned him invites to participate in their rookie camp and training camp.
-While competing with the Islanders in the 2016–17 preseason, Beauvillier earned praise from head coach Jack Capuano who praised his puck moving abilities, offensive instincts, and professionalism.
-Beauvillier and Barzal were eventually named to the Islanders' opening night roster for the 2016–17 season.
-As he is 13 days younger than Barzal, Beauvillier became the youngest Islander on the roster at the age of 19.
+While competing with the Islanders in the 2016–17 preseason, Beauvillier earned praise from head coach Jack Capuano for his puck moving abilities, offensive instincts, and professionalism.
+Beauvillier and Barzal were eventually named to the Islanders' opening night roster for the 2016–17 season, resulting in Beauvillier becoming the youngest player on the roster at the age of 19.
 Due to his age, Beauvillier was too young to be assigned to the Islanders American Hockey League (AHL) affiliate.
 As such, he could only be assigned to Shawinigan if he was cut from the roster.
 Beauvillier made his NHL debut in their season opener on October 13, 2016, against the New York Rangers.
 Although the Islanders lost 5–3, he played 10:52 minutes of ice time and tallied his first NHL point, an assist.
 His first NHL goal came shortly after in a 3–2 loss to the San Jose Sharks on October 18.
 He subsequently became the youngest Islander since Nino Niederreiter to score a goal and the first player in Islander history to score his first NHL goal against a goaltender making their NHL debut.
 He accumulated one goal and four assists for five points through his first five NHL games.

 After playing in his 10th NHL game, and thus burning the first year of his contract, coach Jack Capuano explained that he kept Beauvillier in the lineup because "he's played extremely well for us all season as a young player.
 He's done a great job and continues to play with pace and continues to do the things he's done since training camp to earn a spot on our roster."
 Although he began the season strong, Beauvillier was made a healthy scratch for numerous games throughout the months of November and December.
 He played in four of the Islanders' first six December games and averaged about 12 minutes of ice time.
 His scratches continued into January as he was scratch for five games before skating on January 13, where he recorded an assist and three shots on net while maintaining a plus-minus rating of +2.
 Due to the Islanders lacklustre performance, assistant general manager Doug Weight was named interim head coach midway through the 2016–17 season.
 Beauvillier ended the season with nine goals and 15 assists for 24 points through 66 games as the Islanders failed to qualify for the 2017 Stanley Cup playoffs.